telerik/maui-docs/controls/pdfviewer/search/toolbar.md

 * `PdfViewerNavigateToPreviousSearchResultToolbarItem`&mdash;Represents a button item which navigates to the previous search result in the PDF Viewer control.
 * `PdfViewerSearchBusyIndicatorToolbarItem`&mdash;Represents a busy indicator whic is displayed while calculating the search results.
 * `PdfViewerSearchEntryToolbarItem`&mdash;Represents an entry item to input search terms in the SearchToolbar.
 * `PdfViewerSearchNavigationToolbarItem`&mdash;Represents a button item which activates the search functionality in PDF Viewer.
 This toolbar create a default set of toolbar items within the currently displayed toolbar item.
-The Toolbar items are:
+This toolbar item is mainly developed for desktop.
+Still you can use it on mobile.

 By default the items are autopopulated.
 You can disable this by setting the `AutoGenerateItems` to `false`.

 * `PdfViewerSearchToolbarItem`&mdash;Represents a button item which activates the search functionality in PDF Viewer.
 This toolbar create a default set of toolbar items within the currently displayed toolbar item.
-The Toolbar items are:
+This toolbar item is mainly developed for desktop.
+Still you can use it on mobile.

 >note If the text in the entry is cleared, the search results will be cleared as well.

-By default, search operation occurs when the user clicks the `Search` button of the keyboard - on mobile and the `Enter` key of the physical keyboard on desktop.
-You can modify this behavior through the `TextSearchTrigger` property of the `SearchSettings`.
-TextSearchTrigger is of enum of type `Telerik.Maui.Controls.PdfViewer.PdfViewerSearchTrigger` and is used to define when a search operation should be performed.
-The available values are:
+By default, search operation occurs when the user clicks the `Search` button of the keyboard on mobile, and the `Enter` key of the physical keyboard on desktop.
+You can modify this behavior by setting the `TextSearchTrigger` property of the `SearchSettings`. `TextSearchTrigger` is an enum of type `Telerik.Maui.Controls.PdfViewer.PdfViewerSearchTrigger`, and you can use it to define when a search operation can be performed.
+The available options are:

 * `None`&mdash;Programmatically calls the search operation.
 * `TextChanged`&mdash;Search is triggered every time the Text is changed.